Generic selectors

 Summer solstice.

 In other words season (spring, summer, autumn and winter) is one of four time periods reflecting different weather patterns and daily hours of sunlight resulting from rotation of the Earth in relation to the sun (picture above).
-Each of the seasons, for example in the temperate climate has its own distinctive look, different weather and special behavior of plants and animals.
+Each of the seasons, for example in the temperate climate has its own distinctive look, different weather and special behaviour of plants and animals.
 Summer is the warmest and during that time plant growth is the richest but in winter some animals go into hibernation and others migrate.
 Due to the rotation of the Earth at an angle of 23.5 degrees and a heating sun the hottest months in the northern hemisphere are June, July and August while in the southern hemisphere the hottest months are December, January and February.
 As a result this means that in Australia or Argentina winter begins in June, while in England or Poland it is the beginning of summer.

 The further we go north the greater the differences in the length of daylight and a very good example is Scandinavia.
 During summer Helsinki has 18.5h daylight but in winter only 6h.
 However, in southern Europe this difference is smaller because for example in Cyprus the difference between summer and winter is 14.5h to 9h.
 For example in Svalbard in Norway sun doesn’t set from the 19th of April to the 13th of August and in the town of Barrow in Alaska the sun does not set at all from mid-May to early August.
 On the other hand there is absolute darkness in Barrow from mid-November to January for about 51-67 days.